heheleo/algo25/content/Unit 3/Graph theory/Matrix & Set representations/Incidence matrix.md

+## Incidence
+A node is incident with an edge if the node is one of the endpoints of that edge.

 The incidence matrix of an [[Undirected graph|undirected graph]] is a $n \times m$ matrix $B$, where $n$ and $m$ denote the number of [[Node|nodes]] and [[Edge|edges]] respectively, such that[^1]
 $$
 B_{{ij}}=\begin{cases}